What's New in GP Communicator and Mail Gateway?

 - There are new Clinical Audit options in GP Communicator - Tools - Option - QOF Message (see Audits & QOF).
 QOF stands for Quality and Outcomes Framework and forms part of the nGMS Contract.

-- GPC will pick up all registration and report submissions generated by Clinical Audit and transmit them to the DIS (QMAS messaging interface).
+- GPC picks up all registration and report submissions generated by Clinical Audit and transmit them to the DIS (QMAS messaging interface).
 This involves changes to Mail Gateway with a new section QOF Report.

 - GPC receives acknowledgements back from the DIS and passes them back to Clinical Audit for tracking.